 Network Standards enrollment data for all counties except Maricopa and Pima is based on fiscal county of responsibility and includes Ventilator Dependent members.
 Zone enrollment data for Maricopa and Pima Counties is based on county of residence and does not include Ventilator Dependent members.
-The number of enrollees may differ from Section J, Exhibit A GSA Map.
+The number of enrollees may differ from Section J; Exhibit A GSA Map of the ALTCS RFP issued February 8th, 2006.